 - Rare: Blood clots, including blood clots in the lungs; inflammation of a vein, swelling, and allergic reactions

 - Abdominal cavity bleeding: In a 62-year-old man with hormone-refractory prostate cancer and nodal metastases after one month of unsupervised use of this compound.

 Preliminary human studies have documented efficacy of PC-SPES (10) (14) (15) (16), resulting in significant decreases in androgen and PSA levels.
 However, concerns about contamination with diethylstilbestrol, warfarin, and alprazolam resulted in a voluntary recall of PC-SPES by the manufacturer in 2002.

 Based on the preclinical head and neck study, an evaluation of a similar formulation known as Prostaprotect, was also found to exert activity in paclitaxel-resistant cells (19).
-In contrast to PC-SPES, saw palmetto was replaced in this new formulation by an extract of pygeum , which is also used to alleviate prostatic hyperplasia symptoms.
-However, no clinical studies of this product have been conducted and there is a paucity of preclinical data.
+In contrast to PC-SPES, saw palmetto was replaced in this new formulation by an extract of pygeum, which is also used to alleviate prostatic hyperplasia symptoms.
+However, no clinical studies of this product have been conducted.